Keto-Friendly Tuna Salad | Ultralight Backpacking Recipe

 INSTRUCTIONS FOR DEHYDRATING TUNA

-• Here’s a detailed how-to guide on dehydrating tuna for backpacking meals.
+• You can find a detailed how-to guide on dehydrating tuna for backpacking meals here.

 • Dehydrated tuna is shelf-stable at room temperature for 1-2 months, 6 months in the refrigerator, or up to one year in the freezer.
 Freeze-dried tuna stored in an airtight container is shelf-stable for 10-15 years.